ronbassett/ronbassett/README.md

 <!---
-- 👋 Hi, I’m @ronbassett, now looking for Software Development Management opportunities
+- 👋 Hi, I’m @ronbassett, nice to meet you!
-- 👀 I’m interested in software engineering and sharing programming tips with the software development community - see my projects posted here
+- 👀 I’m interested in software engineering and sharing programming tips with the software development community
-- 🌱 I’m currently learning new programming languages
-- 💞️ I am working on cloud and security projects
 - 📫 rbassett at gmail
 --->